5 Rights Pregnant Employees Have in the Workplace

 Historically, women have been discriminated against and suffered harassment in the workplace because of pregnancy.
 As a result of these injustices, federal and state laws have been enacted to protect pregnant employee rights.
 In California, pregnant employees are protected under the state Fair Employment and Housing Act (FEHA) and the federal Pregnancy Discrimination Act (PDA).
 If you are a pregnant employee, your rights in the workplace include the following:

 1. Freedom from Discrimination Because of Pregnancy

 The federal PDA was enacted to amend Title VII of the Civil Rights Act of 1964 to include pregnancy in the prohibitions against discrimination on the basis of sex.
-Under California state law, prohibition against sex discrimination specifically includes pregnancy and childbirth and related medical conditions, and breastfeeding.
+Under California state law, the prohibition against sex discrimination specifically includes pregnancy and childbirth and related medical conditions and breastfeeding.
 Your employer may not discriminate against you for being pregnant in any aspect of employment, including, hiring, firing, promotions, pay, job assignments, training, fringe benefits, or any condition of employment.
-If you believe this right has been violated, speak with an experienced California pregnancy discrimination attorney as soon as possible.
+If you believe this right has been violated, speak with an experienced Orange County pregnancy discrimination attorney as soon as possible.

 2. Reasonable Accommodation for Your Pregnancy